Run a node on a server with Ubuntu on Mainnet#

 2. To verify that the node is running, go to the Concordium dashboard and look for a node with the name you provided.

-The concordium-mainnet-node service that you just installed will be running around the clock, except if you’re going to restart the node with baker keys.
+The concordium-mainnet-node service that you just installed will be running around the clock, except if you’re going to restart the node with validator keys.

 Note